azad6026/nikpro-source/content/blog/how-to-convert-an-array-of-objects-to-seperate-array-of-key-value-pairs-using-object-entries-method.md

 ```
-//  based on array keys the object woth key "2" is the first object with index 0 so it was returned here<br />const object3 = { 100: 'a', 2: 'b', 7: 'c' };
+//  based on array keys the object woth key "2" is the first object with index 0 so it was returned here
+const object3 = { 100: 'a', 2: 'b', 7: 'c' };
 console.log(Object.entries(object3)[0]);
 // expected output: Array ["2", "b"]
 ```